jacob-hudson/ideal-enigma/README.md

 # ideal-enigma
-A lab space for the book Systems Performance:  Enterprise and the Cloud
+A lab space for the Google SRE Book